ChoBioLab/corescpy/README.md

 6. Install the package with pip.
 (Ensure you have pip installed.)
 `pip install .`

+** Note: To use GPU resources, use `conda install -c rapidsai -c nvidia -c conda-forge cugraph cuml cudf` and install the gpu version of coreSCpy (which should `pip install scanpy[rapids]`).

 ## Usage

 1. You can now load `corescpy` like any other distributed Python package.